Bundesliga: Lone Wolf strike for Gladbach bursts Leipzig's bubble | DW | 31.10.2020

-A solitary strike by Hannes Wolf secured a vital three points for Borussia Mönchengladbach against RB Leipzig.
-The victory is Marco Rose's first over Julian Nagelsmann and topples Leipzig off top spot.
+A solitary strike by Hannes Wolf secured a big three points for Borussia Mönchengladbach against RB Leipzig.
+The victory is Marco Rose's first over Julian Nagelsmann and knocks Leipzig off top spot in the Bundesliga.

 Borussia Mönchengladbach 1-0 RB Leipzig, Borussia-Park